QUESTION 3-1. Many dermatologic conditions have more than one name. Please match the following diseases with their alternative designation.

 E) About 30% of cases will exhibit intercellular deposition of both IgM and IgA by direct immunofluorescence studies.

 QUESTION 3-4.
 A 50-year-old patient presents with multiple flaccid bullae of the oral mucosa and lips as well as on the back, scalp, axilla, groin, and trunk.
 The patient reports that these lesions developed on normal skin without any prior erythema.
 The blisters extend laterally with compression.
 Many of the bulla on the lips and mouth are ruptured revealing underlying painful erosions.
 Slight rubbing of the uninvolved skin results in exfoliation of the outermost layer and the formation of a blister within minutes.
-A biopsy of the peripheral edge of one ...
+A biopsy of the peripheral edge ...